bbauska/CAD101en/README.md

 The window.onload function can be used to start a function after the page is loaded.

-The function, window.dump(\"message\") writes a string into the console for the web browser.
+The function, window.dump(&quot;message&quot;) writes a string into the console for the web browser.

 The dump() function is a less intrusive way to display diagnostic